 The lies!
-With the smartphones we have today, they do make life easy, but the downside is they make it easy to lie.
-Before, I started to check up on him, I would text him at the end of the day, his not mine.
+With the smartphones we have today, they make life easy, but the downside is they make it easy to lie.
+Before, I checked up on him, I would text him at the end of the day, his not mine.
 I had customers to talk to, jobs to sell, etc.

 Then, I started checking up on him.